fengkx/NodeRSSBot/README.md

 /unsubthis - reply a message from a RSS feed to unsubscribe it
 ```

+You can send a opml file directly to import feed

 # Depolyment
 ## Docker
 ### Use autobuild docker image